japertechnology/juxta-repo-se/README.md

 2. Each repository is cloned using one of three methods: **shadow** clone (default), **submodule**, or **subtree** when selected via `--method`.
 3. Metadata about each repository is written to `repos.json`.

 Both the `init-repos` and `refresh-repos` workflows invoke this script.
 When running locally, set `GITHUB_TOKEN` in your environment.
-GitHub workflows use the `OMNI_READONLY` secret to populate this variable.
+GitHub workflows automatically provide this variable.

 The generated `repos` directory contains a folder per repository.
 Shadow clones and submodules use shallow clones for speed, while subtrees copy files directly. `repos.json` captures repository names, SSH URLs, default branches and latest release tags so other tooling has a single source of truth.